Profile Matching for the Generalization and Personalization of Causal Inferences: Simulation study

-In Table \ref{tab:Tab4}, we see that both IOW and profile matching methods exhibit good coverage under no effect heterogeneity.
-Under high and low overlap, confidence intervals for the non-augmented profile matching estimators are nearly always shorter than the non-augmented IOW intervals.
-On average, profile matching intervals are nearly half the size of their IOW counterparts.
+In Table \ref{tab:Tab4}, we see that both inverse odds weighting and profile matching methods exhibit good coverage under no effect heterogeneity.
+Under high and low overlap, confidence intervals for the non-augmented profile matching estimators are nearly always shorter than the non-augmented inverse odds weighting intervals.
+On average, profile matching intervals are nearly half the size of their inverse odds weighting counterparts.
 With augmentation, this advantage vanishes, and the methods exhibit similar interval lengths in nearly all cases, except for the highly misspecified models.
-The Supplementary Materials show that a similar pattern holds under effect heterogeneity.
-Some bootstrapped IOW confidence intervals, however, exhibit slightly less than nominal coverage in this setting, particularly for the augmented estimators under outcome model 1.
-We note that the calculation of profile matching bootstrap confidence intervals is computationally intensive, whereas with IOW such intervals are faster to compute and closed-form expressions for confidence intervals exist \citep{RN51}.
+The eAppendix shows that a similar pattern holds under effect heterogeneity.
+Some bootstrapped inverse odds weighting confidence intervals, however, exhibit slightly less than nominal coverage in this setting, particularly for the augmented estimators under outcome model 1.
+We note that the calculation of profile matching bootstrap confidence intervals is computationally intensive, whereas with inverse odds weighting such intervals are faster to compute and closed-form expressions for confidence intervals exist.\citep{RN51}

 In practice, when individual-level data from a sample from the target population are available, one can incorporate uncertainty about the population by bootstrapping the profile, as we did in our study.
 When the profile is obtained from a single individual, the profile can be considered fixed.
 Careful consideration is needed to incorporate uncertainty when only summary statistics from a sample from the target population are available.
 While our simulation study results show adequate coverage, we note that the formal properties of bootstrapped confidence intervals for our two profile matching estimators remain to be studied.
-Works that study the statistical properties of related balancing estimators include \cite{ZhaoQingyuan2019Safi} and \cite{WangYixin2019LSPo}.
+Works that study the statistical properties of related balancing estimators include Zhao et al. (2019)\cite{ZhaoQingyuan2019Safi} and Wang and Zubizarreta (2021).\cite{WangYixin2019LSPo}